ZonkeyStripes/ReactPortfolio/README.md

 React-Profile

 This is a personal profile for Harley Cripe at Github.com/ZonkeyStripes.
-This profile page is created with react and has help from styling with the infamous Bootstrap.
+This profile page is created with react and has help with styling from the infamous Bootstrap.

-This page is used to showcase skills I have acquired, and personal projects that I am proud of.
-This site is deployed on Heroku and contains links to the Github page and Linkedin profile of the user.
+This page is used to showcase skills acquired, and personal projects.
+This site is deployed on Heroku that is linked to the github page with automatic updates.
+This page contains links to the Github and Linkedin profile of the user.